 Mary: Detroit Latin course instructor

-...math problems, I am committed to helping my students master the processes and techniques that will help them become better writers, readers, or math students.
+...the processes and techniques that will help them become better writers, readers, or math students.
 I am a certified tutor for all things language arts (college essays, writing, reading, grammar, and literature) and can also tutor elementary and middle school math.
 I especially have fun coaching students through the writing process which requires practice and discipline far more than just natural talent.
-I believe every...
+I believe every student (and tutor) can grow as a writer!
+I am...

 Education & Certification